Beemage History, Family Crest & Coats of Arms

 Although the name, Beemage, appeared in many references, from time to time, the surname was shown with the spellings Beamish, Beemish, Beames and others.

 Early Notables of the Beemage family (pre 1700)

-More information is included under the topic Early Beemage Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Beemage Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Beemage family to Ireland

 Some of the Beemage family moved to Ireland, but this topic is not covered in this excerpt.